 Dr Kl Sahu, State TB officer, Madhya Pradesh

 According to Indian government data of the estimated 90,000 TB cases handled by private doctors, only 5,000 were reported in Madhya Pradesh.
-However, in other parts of India although there has been a slow start to reporting there are now beginning to be improvements.
+However, in other parts of India although there was a slow start to reporting there were beginning to be improvements.
 In Pune there have been 727 new TB cases reported by private hospitals and clinics between May 2012 and July 2013.9“Private hospitals report 700 TB cases”, The Times of India, August 19, 2013http://articles.timesofindia.indiatimes.com/2013-08-19/pune/

 “Initially the response was poor but now, with constant follow-up, private doctors and hospitals have started notifying us of the TB cases”